lucyxiang/Pong2.0/README.md

 ![pong-logo](pong-background@256px.png)

-We Unity to create the game physics and design, and using Leap Motion's SDK which integrates directly with Unity.
+We used Unity to create the game physics and design, and using Leap Motion's SDK which integrates directly with Unity.
 The game has various input modes including mouse, keyboard, and the Leap Motion controller, and various combinations of these in signle player or multiplayer mode.
 The most interactive game mode is playing multiplayer with the single Leap Motion controller; it is able to independently track each hand and move each players paddle.

+None of us had any prior experience with Unity and one of had used the Leap controller once; it was challenging to learn how to use these new tools but in the end we managed to demo a complete product.
+Next we would like to add more music and sound effects in the game, add options for the computer difficulty, and ultimately use two Leap Motion controllers in a multiplayer game.

 ## Design Requirements